VittoNico/Random_network_analysis/README.md

 plot(graph, main = "Network")
 ```

 With this script the network will be immediatly avaiable for vision.
 As you can see, most of the nodes are overlapping and it is difficult to visually interpret.
 The package Igraph provides a number of layout that can help to better analyze the network that we are working with.
-For a better visualization of the nodes the layout style graphopt is reccomanded
+For a better visualization of the nodes the layout style graphopt is reccomanded.

 ```R
 # Modify the layout of the Network for better visualization, and create file PNG